flynndcs/CS361Battleship/README.md

 # How to create release executable:

+start with fresh clone of master - "git clone THE-URL-ON-THE-SITE"

 make sure you have the dev pipenv install - "pipenv install --dev"

 Uninstall the setuptools that gets installed - "pipenv uninstall setuptools"